Knowing & Being Known: a book review

 But Peter ran, Luke says.
 John’s version includes himself in the running.
 Peter had loved Jesus the most boisterously, the most rashly, and he couldn’t believe what he’d just heard but he had to check, just in case, and neither of the men could wait or walk calmly.

 They ran, and I weep over their eagerness and their stunning courage.
-They ran head-long into the situation that held the potential to break their hearts even more–if it’s possible to break a heart that’s already shattered.
+They ran head-long into the place that held the potential to break their hearts even more–if it’s possible to break a heart that’s already shattered.
 There was no precedence for what Jesus did, and they had no proof of the women’s words being true.

 Wedged in a tight airplane seat, I tried surreptitiously to wipe my tears on my scarf because I didn’t want the men to get worried about me crying.(“No, no, I’m ok–I’m not scared of flying—everything’s ok!”
 I would have said.)
 But I can’t stop crying about it even now.
 There is maybe no other scene that speaks so powerfully to passion and longing and life than this one–of the men running toward what they couldn’t believe.